 In July of 2014, California became the first state to pass a law addressing bank loans.
-Assembly Bill No. 2274, signed by the Governor of California on July 23, 2014, requires that all bank loan agreements comply with existing banking regulations and be filed with the California Debt and Investment Advisory Commission (CDIAC), a division of the California State Treasurer's Office.
+Assembly Bill No. 2274, signed by the Governor of California on July 23, requires that all bank loan agreements comply with existing banking regulations and be filed with the California Debt and Investment Advisory Commission (CDIAC), a division of the California State Treasurer's Office.
 Prior to this law, bank loans did not need to be filed with CDIAC, so many went undisclosed.
-The California law also requires those entering into bank loans to report the transactions to CDIAC within 21 days of closing.
+The California law also requires those entering into bank loans to report the transaction to CDIAC within 21 days of its closing.
 This is a step in the right direction, and it is helpful for those holding debt from California municipal entities.
-However, even though the disclosure of bank loans is now covered by state regulation, the timing is still not sufficient for all bondholders.
-Because post-execution disclosure could prejudice existing bondholders and erode the value of their holdings while at the same time depriving them of the ability to liquidate the holding in anticipation of changes in their rights relative to other lenders, disclosure concurrent with or prior to the execution of documents is ideal for investors in the obligor's publicly issued bonds, but at a minimum, disclosure of bank loans should occur within 10 business days of closing, consistent with the timing under SEC Rule 15c2-12 for material events.
+However, even though the disclosure of bank loans is now covered by state regulation, the timing is still not sufficient for all bond holders.
+Because post-execution disclosure could prejudice existing bondholders and erode the value of their holdings while at the same time depriving them of the ability to liquidate the holding in anticipation of changes in their rights relative to other lenders, disclosure concurrent with or prior to the execution of documents is warranted.
+Disclosure of a financing that prejudices existing bondholders after it has been executed could weaken provisions in the obligor's capital market financings that require bondholder consent to changes that alter their rights and remedies vis-à-vis the obligor and other bondholders.

 The NFMA stands with all market participants working to improve disclosure in this growing area of public finance.
 This RBP discusses the specific elements of a bank loan that the NFMA believes should be disclosed to all market participants in a full and timely manner to support a well-functioning municipal capital market.